Veteran Mentor Courts

 Admission and Target Population

-The Lake County VTC case manager uses a validated risk/need assessment tool (IRAS) to determine the participant’s appropriate level of supervision and to aid in developing the case management plan.
+The Lake County VTC accepts pre-adjudication, post-adjudication, post-plea, and probation violation cases at both the misdemeanor and felony levels.
+The program uses a validated risk/need assessment tool to determine the participant’s appropriate level of supervision and treatment services.

 Program Structure